GeneralPoxter/Muffins.jl/README.md

 This installs **Muffins.jl** to your local Julia environment.

-Including `using Muffins` to the top of any Julia file or in the Julia REPL after installation allows one to call and run any of the below methods.
+Include `using Muffins` at the top of any Julia file or in the Julia REPL after installation to run any of the below methods.

 ## Usage
 Let `m` and `s` be positive [`Int64`](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers-1)-type variables.
 Let `α` be a positive [`Rational{Int64}`](https://docs.julialang.org/en/v1/manual/complex-and-rational-numbers/#Rational-Numbers-1)-type variable.